Find mental health support

 Local support

-Children and Adolescent 24/7 Mental Health Crisis Response Team
+Children and Young People's Crisis Response Team

-This Mersey Care service is available for children and young people up to the age of 18, who are registered with a GP in Halton, Knowsley, St Helens and Warrington.
-Available 24 hours a day, 7 days a week.
-CALL: 01744 415 640
+The service is for children and young people who are registered with a GP in Halton, Knowsley, St Helens and Warrington, up to their 18th birthday presenting in crisis needing an emergency response.

 The OK TO ASK campaign is a local initiative which encourages everyone in St Helens to NOT be afraid to talk about suicide prevention - in order to help save the lives of those who might be.